Practical algorithms for Hierarchical overlap graphs: Experimental Evaluation

 \subsection{Performance measures and Environment}

 Since all the algorithms compute HOG, which is unique for a given set of strings $P$, the only relevant parameters evaluated are the \textit{time} and \textit{memory}.
 All the algorithms were implemented in C++ with g++ compiler (v9.4.0) and use $-O3$ optimization flag.
-The performances were evaluated on two different machines as the real datasets required larger memory.
-The random database testing was performed on an Intel(R) Xeon(R) Gold 5117 CPU having 56 cores and 64GB RAM running Linux Ubuntu 20.04.1.
-The real database testing was performed on an AMD Ryzen 9 7950X3D 16-Core Processor having 32 cores and 128 GB RAM running Linux Ubuntu 20.04.6 LTS.
+The performances were evaluated on an AMD Ryzen 9 7950X3D 16-Core processor having 32 cores and 128 GB RAM running Linux Ubuntu 20.04.6 LTS.